 From Kremmling the only way to travel right by the Colorado River, is to take the train, whose tracks run right next to it though the Canyons from here to Glenwood Springs.
-My original plan had been to run the river from here with Zach and Anna from Kokopelli.
-But that won’t be possible, as the river is frozen in many places and ice-dammed in others.
+My original plan had been to run the river from here on out.
+But that still won’t be possible, as the river is frozen in many places and ice-dammed in others.
 So I decide to take the train.

 I get a coffee and am excited to find that they use raw pasta as stirring sticks.
 What a great idea and what a cool alternative to the plastic I usually find.